 10. The Trinitarian's Inescapable Dilemma

-When Trinitarians wish to insist that Paul is indicating there is only one Lord in existence, he is caught in an ultimately finds himself caught in an escapable dilemma with his claim that the word "Lord" is simply another way of indicating that one is "God."
+When Trinitarians wish to insist that Paul is indicating there is only one Lord in existence, he will find himself caught in an inescapable dilemma with his claim that the word "Lord" is simply another way of indicating that one is "God."
 Carefully regard the following passages of Scripture:

 the God and Father of our Lord Jesus Christ (Rom 15:6).